 I know we can all lose them, but as long as you keep them well, your golf balls should last for years.
 An answer to the question: ‘do golf balls age?’
 Eventually, they will.
 But if you look after them, you should get at least a decade’s worth of use out of them.

-Golf balls age well.
-Avoid extreme temperature, do not store the golf balls in a freezer for example.
-Heat is terrible as well, and there is one another danger.
+Golf balls age well when stored at room temperature, do not store the golf balls in a freezer.
+Heat is terrible as well, and there is another danger.
 Don’t leave your golf balls in the car on the back-shelf cooking away.
 That will do them no good at all.

 The structure of a golf ball